os-observability/redhat-opentelemetry-collector/README.md

-# RHOSDT OpenTelemetry Collector Configuration
+# RHOSDT OpenTelemetry Collector Distribution

 This repository configures a build of the OpenTelemetry Collector with the supported components for a Red Hat OpenShift distributed tracing product.